cosmos72/schemesh/doc/lineedit/key.md

 `(lineedit-key-del-word-right lctx)` deletes from cursor to end of current work.
 Does not move the cursor.

 ##### (lineedit-key-del-line-left)
-`(lineedit-key-del-line-left lctx)` deletes from cursor to beginning of current line
+`(lineedit-key-del-line-left lctx)` deletes from cursor to beginning of current line.

 ##### (lineedit-key-del-line-right)
-`(lineedit-key-del-line-right lctx)` deletes from cursor to end of current line
+`(lineedit-key-del-line-right lctx)` deletes from cursor to end of current line.

 ##### (lineedit-key-newline-left)
-`(lineedit-key-newline-left lctx)` inserts a newline character before the cursor, and moves the cursor to beginning of next line
+`(lineedit-key-newline-left lctx)` inserts a newline character before the cursor, and moves the cursor to beginning of next line.

 ##### (lineedit-key-newline-right)
 `(lineedit-key-newline-right lctx)` inserts a newline character at the cursor.
 Does not move the cursor.